jessemillar/blog/personal-postmortems/README.md

 to if possible) any files, documents, etc. that came about as a result of whatever your postmortem is discussing.
 Bullets are your friend here.

-- I should be more realistic in the future when deciding how much work I can take on in a set amount of time.
+- Jesse should be more realistic in the future when deciding how much work he can take on in a set amount of time.
 It would have been better if I'd only promised to deliver parts X and Y before the end of the month instead of also including Z.
 - Our documentation could use some improvement and it doesn't take much effort.
-I was able to create [a new onboarding page]() with links to six other pages to help our interns get up to speed.
+Jesse was able to create [a new onboarding page]() with links to six other pages to help our interns get up to speed.
 - [A not-yet-closed PR]() that still needs a couple reviews.
 - [A new web page]() explaining the feature to our customers.